npcarter2025/Router_UVM/README.md

 # UVM Testbench: 4-Agent Dual-Port Router
 In this repository, I made a UVM environment from scratch for a Dual-Port Router.
-My goal was to practice with Virtual Sequencers, RAL, Scoreboards, Coverage, and DPI-C.
+My goal was to create a scalable environment with Virtual Sequencers, RAL, Scoreboards, Coverage, and DPI-C.

 # Testbench Architecture
 High Level Overview